JonathanTrj/LearningNote/readme.txt

 if you want to return the change to last add or commit operate:
 	if you haven't "git add <file>", then use
 		"git checkout -- <file>"
-	if you habe "git add <file>", then use
+	if you have "git add <file>", then use
 		"git reset HEAD <file>"
 	after that, use:
 		"git checkout -- <file>"